 Detailed discussion of the educational leave:

-What degree are you seeking, and from what institution
+What degree or new academic expertise are you seeking, and from what institution

-List prior work done toward the degree (courses, credit hours)
+List prior work done toward the degree or area of expertise (courses, credit hours)

-Describe remaining work required to obtain the degree (courses, credit hours, comprehensive examination, dissertation topic, etc.).
+Describe remaining work required to obtain the degree or proficiency in a new disciplinary area (courses, credit hours, comprehensive examination, dissertation topic, etc.).
 What specifically do you plan to accomplish during the period of your leave?

-Provide a realistic schedule of your remaining educational activities between now and the ultimate receipt of your degree.
-Highlight that part of the schedule that corresponds to the leave period, and explain what work on the degree will remain to be done once the leave period has ended.
+Provide a realistic schedule of your remaining educational activities between now and the ultimate receipt of your degree or proficiency in a new area of study.
+Highlight that part of the schedule that corresponds to the leave period, and explain what work will remain to be done once the leave period has ended.

 Specify any arrangements you have made to date to complete the program you have described above.
 Provide documentation whenever possible (letters from contacts, application forms submitted, etc.).

 Benefit to the applicant.
-Explain how (and why) an educational leave would be helpful to you at this stage in your education as opposed to pursuing the degree without a leave.
+Explain how (and why) an educational leave would be helpful to you at this stage in your education as opposed to pursuing the degree or new area of expertise without a leave.
 (Do you plan to remain in Springfield during the leave, spend a period in residence at another university or split your time between the two locations?)

 Benefit to the University.
 Explain how an educational leave would affect your performance as a Missouri State University (MSU) faculty member.
 Focus on the impact the leave would have on your teaching and research performance.